makinacorpus/DbToolsBundle/docs/content/getting-started/installation.md

 **You must not use this binary but the Symfony Console commands.**

-The binary will try look for a config in `db_tools.config.yaml` while the Symfony Console commands will use the bundle configuration (which autoconfigures the database connections).
+The binary will try to look for a config in `db_tools.config.yaml` while the Symfony Console commands will use the bundle configuration (which autoconfigures the database connections).
 :::